tdwg/bdq/tg2/core/generation/docs/core_tests.md

 ## Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:typeStatus is EMPTY; COMPLIANT if the value of dwc:typeStatus is in the bdq:sourceAuthority; otherwise NOT_COMPLIANT. bdq:sourceAuthority default = "Darwin Core typeStatus" {[https://dwc.tdwg.org/list/#dwc_typeStatus]} {dwc:typeStatus vocabulary API [(https://gbif.github.io/parsers/apidocs/org/gbif/api/vocabulary/TypeStatus.html]}
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:typeStatus is EMPTY; COMPLIANT if the value of the first word in each \ bdq:sourceAuthority default = "Darwin Core typeStatus" {[https://dwc.tdwg.org/list/#dwc_typeStatus]} {dwc:typeStatus vocabulary API [https://gbif.github.io/parsers/apidocs/org/gbif/api/vocabulary/TypeStatus.html]}

 ## Rationale Management